fbpx

 Frequently Asked Questions

-A: There are many definitions, but part of the purpose of the co-op is to serve eastern WA and OR growers, who are currently shipping their products to the west side of their states, to have a local outlet.
+A: There are many definitions, but part of the purpose of the co-op is to serve eastern WA and OR growers, who are currently shipping their products to the west side of their states.
+We firmly believe in sourcing locally produced products from the PNW.

 A: Your food co-op just became incorporated as a Washington state nonprofit under Revised Code of Washington 24.06 Non Profit and Miscellaneous Corporation.
 Under federal codes your co-op will be organized at a 501(c)(6), which are typically used by Chambers of Commerce.
 A link to definitions is provided: